Jonathan has worked in Edinburgh for 38 years and before that in London. People visit him from all over the world.

 As time went by, some of the pages he’d written became very popular.
 From the pages most visited Jonathan Clogstoun-Willmott was able to see which subjects were most interesting.

 From that came various books which readers seemed to like.

 People visit this website from all over the world, many thousands of them.
 He receives enquiries on health matters regularly, and does his best to reply to them.
-People consult him in person at his clinic in Edinburgh but also by telephone or video from anywhere, (though not yet from Space).
+People consult him in person at his clinic (originally in Edinburgh and now in East Lothian – Tranent and Ormiston) but also by telephone or video from anywhere, (though not yet from Space).

 He also gives talks and lectures.

 He still writes: there’s usually a book on the go!
 Podcasts of them are planned and more short videos too.